The Best Expensive Restaurant in Every State

 Whether you're planning a fancy dinner close to home or on a vacation, there are excellent top-notch restaurants across the U.S. to try.
 Here are the best expensive restaurants in all 50 states.
-Plus, if you're looking to build an itinerary for a foodie road trip, here are the best food cities in every state.
+Plus, if you're looking for the perfect steak, check out The Best Steakhouse in Every State.

 ALABAMA: Perry's Steakhouse & Grille in Birmingham

 For fine dining and live jazz music, you'll want to visit Perry's Steakhouse & Grille in Birmingham.
 This is technically a chain, but there's just one location in Alabama, and it's a popular choice for locals craving a special night out.
 Appetizers include barbecue octopus, steak tartare, and fried asparagus topped with crab.
 There's also a cold seafood cocktail bar or a $99 Prime Tomahawk Ribeye.
 Diners rave about their signature pork chop, many calling it the best they have ever had.

 RELATED: Get even more restaurant tips straight to your inbox by signing up for our newsletter!